frankiewebster/Data-and-Code-A2---Frankie-Webster/README.md

 **Usage**

 This is intended to be used in a bathroom setting as it is used for a toothbrush timer.
-Although, due to its portability it can be used in many other environments.
+However, due to its portability, it can be used in many other environments.
 Please note that the micro:bit is not waterproof.

 **Access my code here**